zgordon/a-day-of-javascript/README.md

 # A Day of JavaScript for WordPress Workshop

-The resources go along with the Day of JavaScript Workshop from the Day of REST Conference.
+The resources go along with the Day of JavaScript Workshop from Zac Gordon at the Day of REST Conference 2017.
 They focus on the 3 major things you need to know about native JavaScript in order to start doing more JS and API driven WordPress Development.

 - 00 - JavaScript Basics Review
 - 01 - The Document Object Model